Homeowners Association of La Casa, Inc.

 III.
 GENERAL INFORMATION

 - La Casa general office hours are 8:00 AM to 12:00 PM and 1:00 PM to 4:30 PM Monday through Friday.
 Lunch hour appointments are available.
 The office is closed on Saturday, Sunday and Holidays.
-In case of emergency, call the guard on duty.
-Check the La Casa directory for phone numbers.
+In case of emergency, call 911 or the Sarasota County Sheriff’s office 941-861-1701.
+For a maintenance emergency during business hours, call the main office.
+After hours, contact the guard on duty.

 - Residents must notify the guard in advance of visitors, contractors, deliveries, etc. by supplying the name and when expected.
 No outside deliveries, including building materials, etc., will be admitted to the Park before 8:00 AM or after 10:00 PM.